-Beijing is the second largest Chinese city by urban population after Shanghai -the 2010 census revealed that the official total population in Beijing was 19,612,368- and is the nation's political, cultural, and educational centre of China.
+Beijing is the second largest Chinese city by urban population after Shanghai -the 2010 census revealed that the official total population in Beijing was 19,612,368- and is the nation's political, cultural, and educational center of China.
 The Beijing Capital International Airport is the second busiest in the world by passenger traffic.

 The city's history dates back to three millennia.
-As the last of the Four Great Ancient Capitals of China, Beijing has been the political centre of the country for much of the past eight centuries.
+As the last of the Four Great Ancient Capitals of China, Beijing has been the political center of the country for much of the past eight centuries.

-The city is illustrious for its opulent palaces, temples, gardens, tombs, walls and gates and its art treasures and universities have made it the heart of culture and art in China.
+The city is illustrious for its opulent palaces, temples, gardens, tombs, walls, and gates and its art treasures and universities have made it the heart of culture and art in China.
 Few cities in the world have been the political and cultural core of an area as immense for so long.

 Beijing is unique among most big cities of China since it shows at the same time the characteristics of old and new China.
-The first facet is seeable not only in the very numerous historic monuments of the city, but also in its typical old town districts “Hutong” still very vast.
+The first facet is seeable not only in the very numerous historic monuments of the city but also in its typical old town districts “Hutong” still very vast.

 Beijing Municipality currently comprises 16 administrative county-level subdivisions including 14 urban and suburban districts and two rural counties or xian.

 The metropolis is located in northern China and the municipality of Beijing extends over a surface of 16 800 km2.
-Mountains to the north, northwest and west shield the city which is close to the Great Wall of China.
+Mountains to the north, northwest, and west shield the city which is close to the Great Wall of China.

 Beijing has a rather dry, monsoon-influenced humid continental climate characterized by hot, humid summers and usually cold, windy, dry winters.
 The monthly daily average temperature in January is −3.7 °C (25.3 °F), while in July it is 26.2 °C (79.2 °F).

-The most pleasant months for tourism are: May, with an average temperature of 26,4 °C and September with 25,8°C. July and August are the months of the year when it is most raining with an average of 10 rainy days during the month.
+The most pleasant months for tourism are May, with an average temperature of 26,4 °C, and September with 25,8°C. July and August are the months of the year when it is most raining with an average of 10 rainy days during the month.

 The earliest traces of human habitation in the Beijing municipality were found in the caves of Dragon Bone Hill near Zhoukoudian village in Fangshan District, where Peking man lived.

 It is in 1153 that the city became for the first time the capital of the country as the Jurchen Jin dynasty moved their capital to Nanjing (also known as Yanjing—the city which is now Beijing) renaming it Zhongdu, the "Central Capital".
-However it loses of its notoriety as the city was besieged by Genghis Khan's invading Mongolian army in 1213.
+However, it loses its notoriety as the city was besieged by Genghis Khan's invading Mongolian army in 1213.

 Two generations later, Kublai Khan ordered the creation of Dadu, a new capital for his Yuan dynasty to be located adjacent to the Jin ruins.
 The construction took from 1264 to 1293.

 In 1368, the rebel leader Zhu Yuanzhang sent an army to Khanbaliq and burnt it to the ground and a new town was established to supply the military garrisons in the area.
 This was called Beiping.
-Yingtian (Nanjing) situated some hundred kilometres north became the Ming capital.
+Yingtian (Nanjing) situated some hundred kilometers north became the Ming capital.

 The city of Beiping turned into Shuntian– now Beijing- in 1403.
 The construction of the new imperial residence, the Forbidden City, took from 1406 to 1420; this period was also accountable for several other of the modern city's major attractions, such as the Temple of Heaven and Tian'anmen (although the square facing it was not cleared until 1651).

-When everything was finished in 1421, Beijing became the empire's primary capital (Jingshi) and Yingtian – now called Nanjing – lost much of its importance.
+When everything was finished in 1421, Beijing became the empire's primary capital (Jingshi), and Yingtian – now called Nanjing – lost much of its importance.

 By the 15th century, Beijing had essentially taken its current shape.
 It is generally believed that Beijing was the largest city in the world for most of the 15th, 16th, 17th, and 18th centuries.